kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 Output:
 - *null*

-Site effects:
+Side effects:
 - When `tag` matches one of `id_rsX` saved in RS on `position` then `id_rsX` is cleared (set to 0) and `value` is saved in `val_rsX`

 ### Compare and substitute all

-It invokes for each row of RS ["Compare and substitute"](#compare-and-substitute).
+It invokes ["Compare and substitute"](#compare-and-substitute) for each row of RS.

 Ready when:
 - ["Compare and substitute"](#compare-and-substitute) for all rows from RS is ready
-- It should be **always** ready to don't loose any data from Tomasulo bus
+- It should be **always** ready so as not to lose any data from the Tomasulo bus

 Input:
 - `tag` - identifier of RF which is announcement on Tomasulo bus